ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 console.log(array)

-El resultado será:
+The result will be:
 [2, 4, 6, 8]

 ```

 forEach is used to loop each element of an array or object

-*Example using 'forEach':*
+_Example using 'forEach':_

 ```
 array.forEach(function(e) {
     console.log(e * 2)
 })

-El resultado será:
+The result will be:
 2
 4
 6
 8
 ```

-**What is the *reduce* use for?**
+**What is the _reduce_ use for?**

 Is used to make calculations and it returns a value.
 The main idea of use reduce is to have a map and filter working together, you can filter the data that you have and map it in the same step

-*Example using 'reduce':*
+_Example using 'reduce':_

 ```
 const array = [1, 2, 3, 4]